KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu.rst

 Once the path is set the application starts and opens the clip you had selected.
 The entered path gets added automatically to the default apps in :menuselection:`Settings --> Configure Kdenlive`.

-More details for installing the needed external software and how to set the path: see :ref:`default_apps`.
+More details for installing the needed external software and how to set the path: see :ref:`configure_environment_default_apps`.

 .. hint:: The option is greyed out for video clips because **Kdenlive** is the video editor - only audio, image and animation clips are edited by external software.